MetaMask/metamask-improvement-proposals/MIPs/mip-3.md

    On MetaMask side we intent to validate every property of the request and return an approriate answer to the dapp.
    Currently we throw this errors:

+5. Ensuring Correct Chain Context for wallet_swapAsset: Before initiating a swap, it's crucial to ensure that the user's wallet is connected to the expected blockchain network.
+Developers should use the [eth_chainId](https://docs.metamask.io/wallet/reference/eth_chainid/) method to verify the current chain, [wallet_switchEthereumChain](https://docs.metamask.io/wallet/reference/wallet_switchethereumchain/) to switch to the desired chain if necessary, and [wallet_addEthereumChain](https://docs.metamask.io/wallet/reference/wallet_addethereumchain/) to add a new chain if it's not known to the wallet.
+This ensures that token swaps are performed on the intended network, enhancing security and user experience.

 - **Undefined Parameters**: Parameters like `from`, `to`, `userAddress`, etc. are essential for the `wallet_swapAsset` method to work correctly.
 If not provided, the `validateParams` function would throw an error saying `"${property} property of ${name} is not defined"`.
 (This validation will change on the future when we allow multiple swap tokens, since the architecture of this rpc method allows it.)

   ```markdown